nekusu/tidal-enhanced-patcher/README.md

 ## Disclaimer

-- This repository does not include any original source code of the TIDAL desktop app.
+- This repository does not include any original or modified source code of the TIDAL desktop app.
 - I am in no way responsible for account bans for using a modified client.
 Use the patcher at your own risk.

 ## Notes for devs